Have a specific

 • WWII: Museum of Antifascism

-• Late Soviet: Planetarium (using the dome to project the cosmos) and Yerevan History Museum.
+• Late Soviet: Planetarium (using the dome to project the cosmos)

 IV.
 Contemporary Geopolitics (1991–Present)

 The site remains a focal point of identity politics.
-Armenia and Iran classify the mosque as "Persian," reinforcing their diplomatic ties.
-Conversely, Azerbaijan views it as "Azerbaijani" heritage, arguing that the "Persian" label erases the history of the Turkic Erivan Khanate.
+Armenia and Iran classify the mosque as "Persian," reinforcing diplomatic ties.
+Conversely, Azerbaijan views it as "Azerbaijani" heritage, arguing the "Persian" label erases the history of the Turkic Erivan Khanate.

 Appendix: Chronology of the Blue Mosque